Snaacky/thewiki/docs/guides/quality.md

 !!!
 We suggest checking out these [online ABX tests](http://abx.digitalfeed.net) with your setup.

 Alternatively, you can use the [ABX Comparator plugin for foobar2000](https://www.foobar2000.org/components/view/foo_abx) with [this guide for setting it up](https://www.head-fi.org/threads/setting-up-an-abx-test-simple-guide-to-ripping-tagging-transcoding.655879/#post-9268096.).
-ABX Comparator allows you to compare any two tracks and produces a verifiable log.
+ABX Comparator allows you to compare any two tracks and produce a verifiable log.

 *If you manage to complete it with a decent probability, feel free to join our [Discord](https://discord.gg/snackbox) to talk about it!*
 !!!